pdsphil/higherorderheroku.com/source/articles/micro-services-off-the-starting-blocks-part-3.md

 In [Part I](http://www.higherorderheroku.com/articles/micro-services-off-the-starting-blocks-part-1/) I talked a little from a theoretical perspective about the practicality of considering a non-micro-services architecture as starting point for an application, not because micro-services are a bad idea, quite the contrary!
 The counter balance to micro-services all the time, everywhere is that it inevitably adds complexity which can affect time-to-value of an application.
 So what do we do?
 In [Part II](http://www.higherorderheroku.com/articles/micro-services-off-the-starting-blocks-part-2/) I stared to lay the ground work for building a web application that is micro-service ready, but is deployed as a single application and does not have the UI entangled with the back-end API.

 ## AngularJS, Yo and Grunt
-First, I'll assume that you have npm installed and yo installed on your machine.
+First, I'll assume that you have npm installed installed on your machine.
 If you don't, there's plenty of readily accessible resources out there to help you with that.
-Next, you'll need yo and the angular generator.
+Next, you'll need Yo and the angular generator.
 That looks like this:

 ```bash
 npm install -g yo
 npm install -g generator-angular
 ```

-Now from the root directory of your project, make a directory of the client piece of your application.
+Now from the root directory of your project, make a directory for the client piece of your application.
 With my amazing powers of creativity, I choose the name 'client':

 ```bash
 mkdir client && cd client